Unlocking the Power of Swift: Expressions, Statements, and Code Blocks

 Statements: The Instructions That Drive Your Code

-statement, which displays the text “Hello World” to the user.
+statement, for example, displays the text “Hello World” to the user.

 The Three Types of Statements in Swift